chainguard-dev/registry-redirect/README.md

 terraform init
 ```

-Then bild and deploy the service with:
+Then build and deploy the service with:

 ```
 $ terraform apply -var project=[MY-PROJECT]